poseidon-framework/poseidon-framework.github.io/trident.md

 Note that `trident fetch` makes most sense in combination with `trident list --remote`: First one can inspect what is available on the server, then one can create a custom fetch command.

-`fetch` also has the optional arguments `--remote https:://..."` to name an alternative poseidon server.
-The default points to the [DAG server](repo_overview).
+`fetch` also has the optional arguments `--remote https:://..."` to name an alternative Poseidon server and `--archive` to select a Poseidon archive on the server.
+Here is a list of the [archives available on the official Poseidon server](archive_overview).

 #### Forge command